AP® Statistics Exam Scoring Guide

 How Does Scoring Work on the AP Statistics Test?

-The AP Statistics Exam is scored on a scale of 1 to 5, with each score corresponding to a particular level of achievement.
-The scoring process for the AP Statistics exam involves a combination of multiple-choice questions and free-response questions.
+The AP Statistics Exam is scored on a scale of 1 to 5, with each score reflecting a specific level of achievement.
+The scoring process involves both multiple-choice questions (MCQs) and free-response questions (FRQs).

 Section I: 40 Multiple-choice Questions 50 points